WhiteSenat0r/WhiteSenat0r/README.md

 📧 **Contact:** Feel free to reach out to me via email at davyd.melnychuk@gmail.com, [LinkedIn](https://www.linkedin.com/in/davyd-melnychuk-125023241) or [Telegram](https://t.me/whitesenator)!

 Thanks for visiting!
-Feel free to explore my repositories and reach out if you have any questions or collaboration opportunities. 😊
+Feel free to explore my repositories and reach out if you have any questions. 😊